-The key can only be removed when the ignition switch is in the LOCK position.
+The key can be removed only when the ignition switch is in the LOCK position.

-On manual transmission models, to turn the ignition key to LOCK from ACC or ON, turn the key to OFF, push the key in, then turn the key to LOCK.
+On manual transmission models, to turn the ignition key to LOCK from ACC or ON, push in the key, then turn the key to LOCK.